testvon/alecsatin.github.io/_posts/2016-05-18-20-ways-to-tell-if-your-pastor-is-apostate.md

 ---
 date: 2016-05-18 09:55:02+00:00
-title: 20 ways to tell if your pastor is apostate
+title: Is your pastor apostate?
+Twenty ways to tell
 redirect_from:
   - /20-ways-to-tell-if-your-pastor-is-apostate/
-categories:
+categories: ever-wonder
-  - biblical-orthodoxy
 tags:
   - Church
   - Pastor